+2. Closed Transaction Method

-2. Contingent Payments Received After Closing - Closed Transaction Method a.
-Principal Amounts - General
+a.
+Closed Transaction Method - Principal Amounts - General

 The theory of Reg. § 1.1001-1(g)(2) is that, at closing, as the amount realized for its assets, Seller receives the fixed purchase price plus a separate item of property - the right to contingent payments in the future.
 Seller is to report at closing the fair market value of its right to future contingent purchase price payments and take basis in the contingent payment right equal to this amount.
 As contingent payments are received, they are allocated between principal and interest under section 1274 or section 483, whichever applies.
-See parts I.B.2.b. and c., below.
-The amounts allocated to principal are tax-free return of capital up to the basis of the contingent payments are less than the basis when the right expires, the excess basis is a loss.
-See part I.B.1.a., above.
+See parts I.C.2.b. and c., below.
+The amounts allocated to principal are tax-free return of capital up to the basis of the contingent payment right.
+Any excess of contingent principal payments over basis is gain.
+If the payments are less than the basis when the right expires, the excess basis is a loss.

 b.
-Principal and Interest - Section 1274
+Closed Transaction Method - Principal and Interest - Section 1274

 No original issue discount accrues or is imputed before payments are made or accrued.
 Instead, when payments are made, Seller discounts the payments under section 1274 to present value at the date of sale to determine the principal and interest portions of the payment.
-Reg. § 1.1275- c.
-Principal and Interest - Section 483
+Reg. § 1.1275-4(c)(4)(ii).

-4(c)(4)(ii).
 The parties may state an interest rate, so long as that rate is equal to or greater than the applicable Federal rate ("AFR").
 Otherwise, AFR is used to compute imputed interest.